Published: 30 March 2020

 “The activities in Science Talk have been designed to suit short bursts of questioning, enquiry and evaluation of the children’s responses as they develop greater scientific understanding and reflection.
 Although they have been designed for the classroom, they can just as easily be done at home.”

-A selection of Science Talk activities is now freely available on the Ogden website together with a support pack that includes an overview of the key concepts and how to use the cards.
+A selection of Science Talk activities are now freely available on the Ogden website together with a support pack that includes an overview of the key concepts and how to use the cards.

 “Doing the activities at home, the most important thing is to keep the children curious and engaged in learning!” says Kirstin, “Developing the children’s confidence to ‘have a go’ and try different ways to solve a problem is a critical life skill, and good grounding for working as a scientist.”